carlcs/craft-helpers/readme.md

 #### truncateHtml( length, suffix, preserve )

 A version of the `truncate` filter that is capable of handling HTML as an input string. `truncateHtml` closes HTML tags, if they’d be cut off by the truncation.
+Please note that its performance is worse than the normal `truncate` filter, so only use it when you need to.

 - **`length`** (default `30`) – The number of characters, beyond which the text should be truncated.
 - **`suffix`** (default `'…'`) – The string to be appended if truncating occurs.